StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 >
 > Before querying Hive data, you must add the mapping between the domain name and IP address of the Hive metastore node to the **/etc/hosts** path.
 Otherwise, StarRocks may fail to access Hive metastore when you start a query.

+After the catalog is created, you can use the Hive catalog to query Hive data.
+For more information, see [Query external data](../catalog/query_external_data.md).

 ## Caching strategy of Hive metadata

 StarRocks develops a query execution plan based on the metadata of Hive tables.
 Therefore, the response time of Hive metastore directly affects the time consumed by a query.
 To reduce the impact, StarRocks provides caching strategies, based on which StarRocks can cache and update the metadata of Hive tables, such as partition statistics and file information of partitions.
 Currently, the following two strategies are available: